FuelLabs/sway-standards/docs/src/src-7-asset-metadata.md

 ### Logging

-The following logs MUST be implemented upon value changes to follow the SRC-7 standard:
+The following logs MUST be implemented and emitted to follow the SRC-7 standard.

+* IF a value is updated via a function call, a log MUST be emitted.
+* IF a value is embedded in a contract as a constant, configurable, or other manner, an event MUST be emitted at least once.

 #### SetMetadataEvent